cyrilcher/cdmc2020solution/README.md

 ### Experiments with models

-For experiments and performance evaluation we did 0.7/0.3 stratified split for training and hold-out set.
+For experiments and performance evaluation we did 0.7/0.3 stratified split for training and hold-out set (all the preprocessing steps we did after the split).
 Most of our experiments in this task were centered around the family classification task which was a little harder, considering a lot of classes with only one sample in the training set.

 We used the macro F1 score as our main metric for model selection both for validation and hold-out datasets.

 Some of our most noticeable results:

 - *AutoML*.
 We used [LightAutoML (LAMA)](https://github.com/sberbank-ai-lab/LightAutoML) model developed in our organization (in closed Beta right now, will go opensource in December).
 It gave us considerably high scores (0.84) on the hold-out set, but was susceptible to overfitting;
 - Solution based on *Lightgbm*.
 Gave us standard deviation on cross-validation close to zero (most stable and robust model), but overall lower score (0.8).
 - Most of our models using One-vs-Rest strategy to handle multiple classes, but we also tried *ClassifierChains* method hoping to get a performance boost from hidden dependencies between classes.
 It also failed to give us better results;
 - We tried different *combinations of models*, including stacking and/or blending of Lightgbm, KNN, RandomForest, Logistic regression, Naive Bayes, Multilayer perceptron (feedforward neural net), but did not gain any performance increase.